Violin and Therapeutic Riding

 Calm and Focus

 Using Cause and Effect to Trigger Understanding

 Here is an example.
 Kherrigan was unable to learn sign language due to her autism and blindness.
-Although the Pippa Hodge worked with her to understand that touching fingers together meant “more”, she was unable to put two the concepts together.
-One day, as the violin began to be involved with her learning process, she had a eureka! moment.
+Although Pippa Hodge worked with her to understand that touching fingers together meant “more”, she was unable to put the two concepts together.
+One day, as the violin began to be involved with her learning process, she had a Eureka! moment.
 It occurred when I declined to play as her hands came away.
 “More?”, Pippa asked, without helping.
 Break-through!
 She initiated the response by touching her fingers without help.
 Her reward, using cause and effect, was for me to play the violin for her.
 What a touching moment — for all of us.